Note: This is a follow up to my Q&A with the Brewers Association’s Julia Herz.

 But it’s not.

-“For us, we make a lot of excuses in beer,” Laura Bell, vice president of Bell’s Brewery recently told John Holl on the podcast After Two Beers.
+“For us, we make a lot of excuses in beer,” Laura Bell, CEO of Bell’s Brewery told John Holl on the podcast After Two Beers.
 “The first lesson I learned in brewing was that if you can’t take it when men hit on you, especially men that are your distributors or suppliers or whatever, you’re not going to make it.
 So grow a thick skin, toughen up, you have to tell them to back off.
 But if you can’t do that, then maybe this isn’t the industry for you.”

 She wasn’t done: